virtualritz/rust-diffusion-limited-aggregation/README.md

 ### render Subcommand

-Render an image of result with 3Delight
+Render an image of the point cloud with 3Delight.

 ```
 USAGE: